Local Quasiconvexity of Groups acting on Small Cancellation Complexes: Disc diagram and small cancellation background

-We shall show below that $D$ has at most two $i$-shells with $i \leq 3$.
-Then, by Theorem~\ref{thm:fan-classification}, $D$ is either a ladder, a single $2$-cell, or a single $0$-cell.
-In each case, for every $0$-cell of $P_1 \rightarrow D$ there is a path to a $0$-cell of $P_2 \rightarrow D$ consisting of the concatenation of at most three arcs of $D$, and these arcs have length at most $L$.
-As $D$ maps to $X$, we see that $P_2$ is $3L$-close to $P_1\subset Y$ and hence $Y$ is a $3L$-quasiconvex subcomplex of $X$.

-We now verify that $D$ has at most two $i$-shells with $i \leq 3$ (see Figure~\ref{fig:LadderQuasiconvexity}).
-It suffices to show that if $R \hookrightarrow D$ is an $i$-shell of $D$ with $i\leq 3$, then its outer path is not a subpath of $P_1 \rightarrow Y$ or of $P_2 \rightarrow X$.
-It cannot be an outer path of $P_2$ since this would contradict that $Q$ is a geodesic - since the inner path of an $i$-shell is shorter than the outer path when $i\leq 3$.
-Similarly, it cannot be an outer path of $P_1$ since this would again contradict that $P_1$ is a geodesic in $Y$.
-This last observation uses that $Y$ has no missing $i$-shells, and hence $R$ would lie in $Y$, and so the inner path of $R$ would also lie in $Y$ thus ensuring that $P$ can be shortened in $Y$. \end{proof}
+\emph{If $R \hookrightarrow D$ is an $i$-shell of $D$ with $i\leq 3$, then the outer path of $R$ intersects $P_1$ and $P_2$ in non-trivial subpaths. } Indeed, the outer path of $R$ cannot be a subpath of $P_2$ since this would contradict that $P_2$ is a geodesic in $X$ - since the inner path of an $i$-shell is shorter than the outer path when $i\leq 3$.
+Similarly, that $Y$ has no missing $i$-shells for $i\leq 3$ implies that the outer path of $R$ cannot be a subpath of $P_1$, since otherwise $R$ would also lie in $Y$ thus ensuring that $P_1$ can be shortened in $Y$.

+\emph{If a 1-cell $e$ is a spur in $\partial D$, then $e$ is a common 1-cell of $P_1$ and $P_2$ located either at the start point or end point of the paths $P_1,P_2$.} Since $P_1$ and $P_2$ are geodesics with the same endpoints, these paths do not backtrack 1-cells.
+Therefore spurs can be only at the common start point of $P_1$ and $P_2$, or at the common end point of $P_1$ and $P_2$.

+\emph{The diagram $D$ is a single 0-cell, a single 2-cell, or a ladder with no 2-shells.} Indeed, since $D$ is a $C'(1/6)$ disc diagram with at most two spurs and/or $i$-shells with $i\leq 3$, this follows directly from Theorem~\ref{thm:fan-classification}.

+\emph{Conclusion.} If $D$ is a single $2$-cell or a single $0$-cell, then clearly $|P_1|\leq L|P_2|$.
+Otherwise, $D$ is a ladder with no 2-shells, and then Lemma~\ref{lem:ladder-area} implies that $|P_1| \leq L|P_2|$. \end{proof}